 A twin-belt pulley on PR engine or triple belt pulley on MX engine for driving a compressor, alternator or hydraulic system pump can be fitted to the crankshaft by the bodybuilder.
 A drawing of the pulley is available from DAF.
 When this pulley is fitted, the fan will in most cases be moved forward.
 This should be compensated for.
-A twin belt pulley is available to FR and GR engines exfactory.
+A twin belt pulley is available to all FR engines and GR 220 engine ex-factory.